 supports: SUPPORT

-snippet: "Ludwig's angina with mediastinitis complication was established by a computed tomography (CT) scan"
+snippet: "Ludwig's angina with mediastinitis complication was established by a computed tomography (CT) scan, which was promptly treated and he recovered completely."

 explanation: Shows CT confirming both diagnosis and mediastinal spread.